 It’s a swirling of all of the traditional Watergate salad flavors in one.

 It’s a bit of a dream really.
 And isn’t like anything else we’ve ever made.
+And it was perfect.
+Moist, delicious, flavorful cake enrobed in layers of silky pineapple pistachio flavor.

 Tips & Tricks for Watergate Salad Cake